companje/Sanyo-MBC-550-555-experiments/tixy.boot/README.md

 # TIXY.BOOT
-tixy.boot (512 bytes bootsector code for 8086) by Rick Companje, 2021-2022, MIT licence.
+tixy.boot by Rick Companje, 2021-2022, MIT licence.
+512 bytes bootsector code for 8086

 A tribute to Martin Kleppe's beautiful https://tixy.land as well as a tribute to the Sanyo MBC-550/555 PC (1984) which forced me to be creative with code since 1994.